 Incentive Payment By Year

-Contigent upon successfull completion of Core Components and Milestones for Ambulatory and Hospital Projects
+Contingent upon successful completion of Core Components and Milestones for Ambulatory and Hospital Projects

-As mentioned, for Years 2 and 3 payment of the incentive dollars will be distributed based on primary care, Behavioral Health and hospital providers completing required Core Components within their chosen area of concentration for one of the two TI Program projects: 1. an Ambulatory Project and 2. a Hospital Project.
+Primary care, behavioral health and hospital providers completing required Core Components within their chosen area of concentration for one of the two TI Program projects: 1.
+Ambulatory Project and 2.
+Hospital Project.

-Within the Ambulatory Project, there are five Areas of Concentration, each of which contain Core Components that describe an action that help to further integrated primary care and Behavioral Health.
+Within the Ambulatory Project, there are five Areas of Concentration, each of which contains Core Components that describe an action that help to further integrated primary care and behavioral health.
 The five Areas of Concentration are: